Burma: Risk Assessment

 - Ongoing democratic transition and opening of the economy

-- Abundant raw materials (rice, jade, minerals, gas, and oil)
+- Abundant raw materials (jade, minerals, gas and oil); hydroelectric opportunities

-- Proximity to vibrant economies (India, China, and Thailand)
+- Proximity to vibrant economies (India, China, Thailand)

-- Potential of the primary sector (agriculture, arable, land)
+- Good potential of the primary sector (agriculture)

-- Extreme ethnic tension between the Muslim Rohingya minority and the Buddhist majority
+- Extreme ethnic crisis regarding intolerance of the Muslim Rohingya minority by the Buddhist majority

 - Underdeveloped financial sector